0xsamalt/Equinox/README.md

   Parametric DeFi Insurance
 </h4>

-DeRisk is a decentralized, non-custodial, and trustless insurance protocol for DeFi assets.
+Equinox is a decentralized, non-custodial, and trustless insurance protocol for DeFi assets.
 It protects users from protocol solvency risk using a "zk-Oracle" to trigger automated, instant payouts (currently manual).

 This project was built for the [BlockSoc-Residency-TriHackathon] (2025).